open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 ### Producer

-Producers are responsible for attaching a creation context to a message.
+Producers are responsible for injecting a creation context into a message.
 Subsequent consumers will use this context to link consumer traces to producer traces.
 Ideally, each message gets a unique and distinct creation context assigned.
 However, as a context must refer to a span this would require the